Warmer Kiwis Study: cost-benefit analysis of heat pumps

 EECA commissioned Motu Research to investigate the impact of heat pumps installed under the Warmer Kiwi Homes programme.
 In response, Motu Research set up the Warmer Kiwis Study in 2021.

-In this seminar we will report on results from our sample of around 160 homeowners who had received a Warmer Kiwi Homes grant for an energy-efficient heating device.
+In this seminar, we reported on results from our sample of around 160 homeowners who had received a Warmer Kiwi Homes grant for an energy-efficient heating device.
 These results relate to:

 • people’s health and wellbeing in their homes